xHyperPacket/PCILeechFWGenerator/README.md

 - **Python ≥ 3.11**
 - **Donor PCIe card** (any inexpensive NIC, sound, or capture card)
 - **Linux OS** with VFIO support (required for Stage 1 data collection)
+- **Donor dumping is Linux-only** — Windows/macOS can run templating offline using a sample datastore but cannot collect donor data.

 ### Optional Requirements